 You will be able to find Flemish stew on the menu of most Belgian restaurants in Ghent.
 But here's my personal suggestions:

 But going to a restaurant is only one option.
 The other: going to the Frituur.
-A frituur is basically a snackbar specialised in fries.
+A frituur is basically a snackbar specialized in fries.
 They're loved and praised in Belgian culture and a true Belgian goes to a Frituur about once a week.
 And the best thing is: they also sell Flemish stew.

 Frituur Hooiaard has a great stew.
 A snack bar right in the middle of the historical center.
 Want to spice things up?
 Try out the student speciality: Julientje (fries with stew sauce, a fried sausage, onions, mayo and spices).